davidfries/friesconsulting/content/_index.md

 ---
 Welcome!
 Please find more information in the welcome post below, or if you're ready to start a project, use the contact link above.

-We offer the most complete, affordable IT services in the Charlotte area.
+We offer the most complete, affordable IT services in the Charlotte area and beyond.
 From network audit reports, hardware purchase recommendations, network architecture/configuration, server architecture/installation, to custom data integrations and software, FCS can do it all!